yurikoex/knaves-out/docs/rules/README.md

 ## Courts

-There are 4 towers of cards on the table in front of each player.
-Each tower is built on key cards.
+There are 3 towers of cards on the table in front of each player.
+Each tower is built on court cards.
 The basics of building towers is selecting a court to rule the kingdom.
 A court consists of a Knave(Jack), a Queen, and a King card.
 Depending on the combination of the court, different allowable actions are available to the player and the main strategy of Knaves Out.

+There is also a fourth tower that is unlockable through certain court actions.
+This tower is built upon the Ace of Spades, and works as a normal tower would.
+More information on the Ace of Spades can be found later on in the rules.

 ![Setup](../_media/towers.png 'Typical layout')

-> Typical play area layout.
+> Play area layout along with the AOS tower.

 ### Knave

 Knaves are the founding fathers of kingdoms.
 They are the first to power, then they gather and build everything around them more and more.
 When building a court, a player can only place a jack card face up as their first card.
 This becomes the foundation to the first tower.

-**NOTE**: Knaves have no way to be replaced as the game progresses like Kings/Queens.
-Choose your Knave suite/color carefully!
+**NOTE**: Knaves have no way to be replaced as the game progresses, unlike Kings/Queens.
+Choose your Knave suite/color very carefully!

 #### Basic Knave Actions